Plant Climbing Roses

 Maintain Your Lawn

-Keep off your lawn in frosty weather - it will benefit from raking, feeding and weed treatment if the weather is fine – start with with the mower blades set on their highest setting, and only decrease the height when the season is well underway.
-This will invigorate the grass and transform the look of your garden!
+Keep off your lawn in frosty weather but it will benefit from raking, feeding and weed treatment if the weather is fine.
+Start with with the mower blades set on their highest setting, and only decrease the height when the season is well underway.

 Divide Congested Clumps

-Before their leaves start to grow, divide large clumps of hostas.
-Dig the clump up, then use a spade to slice your clump into several sections, replanting them at their original level.
+Before their leaves start to grow, divide large clumps of hostas - dig the clump up, then use a spade to slice your clump into several sections, replanting them at their original level.

 Aconites and Snowdrops are a welcome sign that Spring is almost here.
 Bold and weather-proof, they catch what little sun there is and light up the darkest of corners.